MitchellGray100/CS7643FinalProject/README.md

 # CS7643FinalProject
-Public Repository for our project
+Public Repository for our CS 7643 Final Project.